tidepool-org/development/cmd/README.md

 ### GitHub Config
-This section established where the GitHub repo is located.
+This section establishes where the GitHub repo is located.
 ```yaml
 github:
   git: git@github.com:tidepool-org/cluster-test1